adikhosla/feature-extraction/README.md

 Computer Vision Feature Extraction Toolbox for Image Classification
 -------------------------------------------------------------------

 The goal of this toolbox is to simplify the process of feature extraction, of commonly used computer vision features such as HOG, SIFT, GIST and Color, for tasks related to image classification.
+The details of the included features are available in <a href="FEATURES.md">FEATURES.md</a>.

 In addition to providing some of the popular features, the toolbox has been designed for use with the ever increasing size of modern datasets - the processing is done in batches and is fully parallelized on a single machine (using parfor), and can be easily distributed across multiple machines with a common file system (the standard cluster setup in many universities).